-South Korea will extend its air- defense identification zone to cover islands and an underwater rock, adding to regional tensions escalated since China last month declared control over airspace claimed by neighbors.
+South Korea will extend its air- defense identification zone to cover islands and an underwater rock, a move that threatens to exacerbate tensions after China control over airspace claimed by neighbors.

 Two unarmed American B-52 bombers flew through disputed areas of the East China Sea covered by China’s new air defense zone, a show of support for Japan as Prime Minister Shinzo Abe seeks to expand his nation’s military.